-A concentration subject to prior mandatory notification cannot be put into effect before it has been notified and must be suspended until it is the object of a non-opposition decision from the Authority (or the time limits for the Authority to decide have elapsed).
+A concentration subject to prior mandatory notification cannot be put into effect before it has been notified and cleared by Authority (or the time limits for the Authority to decide have elapsed).
 Agreements should therefore condition the completion of the transaction to the clearance of the concentration under the Competition Act.

 There are, however, two exceptions to this rule.
-A public bid to purchase or an exchange offer that has been notified to the Authority can be implemented, provided that the acquirer does not exercise the voting rights attached to the securities in question or exercises them solely to protect the financial value of its investments on the basis of a derogation granted under the terms described below.

-In addition, following a reasoned request by the notifying parties, presented prior to or subsequent to the notification, the Authority may waive the above-mentioned obligations, after considering the consequences for the undertakings concerned of suspending the concentration or the exercise of voting rights and the negative effects of the derogation to competition.
+A public bid to purchase or an exchange offer that has been notified to the Authority can be implemented, provided that the acquirer does not exercise the voting rights attached to the securities in question or exercises them solely to protect the financial value of its investments on the basis of a derogation granted under the terms described below concentration or the exercise of voting rights and the negative effects of the derogation to competition.
 The derogation may, if necessary, be accompanied by conditions and obligations to ensure effective competition.

+In addition, following a reasoned request by the notifying parties, presented prior to or subsequent to the notification, the Authority may waive the above-mentioned obligations, after considering the consequences for the undertakings concerned of suspending the